What are the symptoms of Krabbe Disease?

 When do symptoms usually start developing?

-Early-Infantile Krabbe Disease is the most common type of Krabbe and.
-In this particular case, symptoms typically present themselves within the first six months of life and the disease progresses rapidly, and usually results in death by the age of two.
+Early-Infantile Krabbe Disease is the most common type of Krabbe.
+In these cases, symptoms typically present themselves within the first six months of life and the disease progresses rapidly, usually resulting in death by the age of two.
 See the chart below for additional information on Krabbe Phenotypes: